 Joint Limit Viola tion detected

-The error can be its have moved into their hardware limit. recovered.
+One or more join The error can be which you will m ts have moved into their hardware limit. recovered.
 You will be guided through a procedure during ove the joints out of their limit.

 Shut Down Reboot START RECOVERY

-Fig. 13.27: Message "A joint limit has been violated"
+Fig. 13.26: Message "A joint limit has been violated"